rancher/docs/content/k3s/latest/en/installation/private-registry/_index.md

 > In case of no TLS communication, you need to specify `http://` for the endpoints, otherwise it will default to https.

-In order for Containerd to take an effect, you need to restart K3s on each node in order to leverage the private registry.
+In order for the registry changes to take effect, you need to restart K3s on each node.